nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 not bundle a data cache.
 APCu is a data cache, and it is available in most Linux distributions.
 On Red Hat/CentOS/Fedora systems install ``php-pecl-apcu``.
 On Debian/Ubuntu/Mint systems install ``php5-apcu`` or ``php7.0-apcu``.
-On Ubuntu 14.04LTS, the APCu version (4.0.2) is too old to use with Nextcloud (requires 4.0.6+).
+On Ubuntu 14.04 LTS, the APCu version (4.0.2) is too old to use with Nextcloud (requires 4.0.6+).
 You may install 4.0.7 from Ubuntu backports with this command::

   apt-get install php5-apcu/trusty-backports